The purpose of the Tawa town centre improvement project was to:

 The installation of a vibrant new mural painted on the New World wall, running the length of the laneway to the south of the plaza.
 Following two public calls for artists in 2017, Poihakena Ngawati Ngati Hine (Poi) of Ngapuhi and Tainui was awarded the mural contract.

 Improved pedestrian connections have been established within the shopping district on Main Road between Surrey Street and Cambridge Street, with the replacement of the existing pedestrian crossings with two new raised pedestrian crossings.

 Ward Councillor Peter Gilberd says parking on Main Road has also been made easier and safer with the painting of new larger parking spaces.
 Improved lane markings for southbound traffic on Main Road have also been added at the Cambridge Street roundabout.

 The project included new green spaces, planting, street furniture, applying a decorative pattern to the footpath surface, and additional lighting.

 See the answer to frequently-asked questions about this project: FAQs on Tawa Town Centre improvement project.

-An exciting new mural is planned for the New World wall, running the length of the laneway to the south of the plaza.
-Following two public calls for artists in 2017, Poihakena Ngawati Ngati Hine (Poi) of Ngapuhi, Tainui has been awarded the mural contract.
+An exciting new mural has been painted on the New World wall, running the length of the laneway to the south of the plaza.
+Following two public calls for artists in 2017, Poihakena Ngawati Ngati Hine (Poi) of Ngapuhi, Tainui was awarded the mural contract.